 The beam cleanup can work very well when an originally close to Gaussian beam (with high beam quality) has acquired some spatially “fast” distortions e.g. by reflection on some mirrors with deposited dust particles.
 Such a beam is very effectively cleaned up without losing a significant amount of the optical power.
 (Note that one then has a coherent superposition of the Gaussian mode with fairly high-order modes, which can strongly affect the beam quality without carrying significant optical powers.)
 On the other hand, the method does not work very well on a really spatially multimode beam from a laser with poor beam quality.
 It is not only that removing the higher-order modes is then really associated with a significant power loss, but also that the separation of modes with similar orders is not perfect.

 A practical problem for application with high-power lasers and particularly with Q-switched lasers is that the optical intensities at the pinhole can become fairly large, possibly leading to optical damage.

 In comparison with mode cleaner cavities, nonresonant mode cleaners are relatively easy to align and can work with polychromatic radiation (limited by chromatic aberrations of the used lenses), but cannot reach the same amount of beam quality improvement for clearly multimode beams.

 Mode Cleaning with a Single-mode Fiber

 Another way to clean up a laser beam is to send the light through a single-mode fiber.
-If the fiber is sufficiently long to strip off the cladding modes (a few centimeters may be sufficient, depending on the cladding), the output will have the nearly Gaussian profile of the fiber, which is often close to Gaussian.
+If the fiber is sufficiently long to strip off light in the cladding modes (a few centimeters may be sufficient, depending on the cladding), the output will have the nearly Gaussian profile of the fiber, which is often close to Gaussian.
 Any beam distortions can be removed in this way, at the price of power losses at the fiber's input end.
 (This is similar to the losses at the above described pinhole apparatus, even though the physical working principles of the devices are different.)
 A problem may be that the polarization state can be scrambled, unless the fiber is short or a polarization-maintaining fiber is used.